kkrushkov1/SudokuSolver/README.md

 The solver uses a recursive backtracking algorithm to solve Sudoku puzzles.
 It first finds the next empty cell in the puzzle and then tries each possible value until a valid solution is found.
 If no solution can be found with a given value, the algorithm backtracks to the previous cell and tries the next value.

+The solution returns the solved puzzle as a JSON object with the same structure as the input.

 The solver includes error-checking to ensure that the input puzzle is valid and if it is not valid (e.g., it violates the rules of Sudoku), the solver returns a JSON error message.

 ## Example